RakhithJK/spyder-ide-spyder-wiki/Working-with-packages-and-environments-in-Spyder.md

 5. After Spyder has started, navigate to `Preferences > Python Interpreter > Use the following interpreter` and paste the path from Step 3 into the text box.

 6. Start a new IPython console.
 All packages installed in your `myenv` environment should be available there.
+If conda is used the name of the current environment and its Python version should be displayed in the Status bar, hovering it should display the path of the selected interpreter.